Here are 3 typical Case Studies that show the benefits of TaskForceCO2 in 3 different scenarios …

 On top of that, because the PCs are not getting regular shut downs they have an increased likeliness to hang due memory not being cleared out and device drivers never finishing.
 This creates more work for support and has a substantial effect on productivity.

-A School TaskForceCO2 Licence would cost the School around £500 which they would recover in savings in less than 3 weeks, making a gross saving of £15,500 per year.
+A TaskForceCO2 Single Site Licence would cost the School £495 and cover an unlimited number of PCs for 3 years.
+They would recover the cost in savings in less than 3 weeks, making a gross saving of £15,500 per year.